REALTOR® Party - Game Changer Ideas

 The REALTOR® Party Game Changer concept originated in 2011 from the thought that a state or local association may have great, original public policy, advocacy or outreach ideas relating to real estate, but they still may not fall under the tools and services included in the REALTOR® Party Initiative.
 For that reason, the REALTOR® Party Game Changer Program was established.

-Game changer applications are available to applicants in the fall.
+Game Changer applications are available to applicants in the fall.
 Completed applications are due by the last day of the year.
 Following the deadline, applications are reviewed by a Game Changer Review Group, comprised of state and local association executives and government affairs directors.
-Winners are determined by vote and are based on idea originality and adherence to outlined criteria.
+Winners are determined by vote and are based on idea originality and adherence to outlined criteria (see below).
 Award amounts are available up to $25,000 per applicant.

 If you have any questions or concerns regarding the Game Changer Application or the process, please contact Kyle Lambert London at email@example.com or 202-383-1203.

 While selection may be partially subjective, based on the tastes of the Review Group and current trends, all awardees meet REALTOR® Party goals and outlined criteria.
 The winning ideas come from both state and local REALTOR® associations.
 NAR would like to congratulate the winners of the 2013 Game Changer Program, and encourages all state and local associations to keep thinking out of the box for ways to enhance their involvement in local political advocacy and community issues.

 - Indiana Association of REALTORS®

 - Sacramento Association of REALTORS®

 At a time when financing is complicated by short sales and strict underwriting standards, a closed transaction faces many hurdles.
 So the California Association of REALTORS® is establishing a Finance Helpline/Lender Ombudsman program to help REALTORS® navigate the various nuances, procedures and overall difficulties with funding transactions.